pr0g/cpp-packed-hashtable/README.md

 - It's totally possible I missed something blindingly obvious and there's a way better way to do this.
 If there is please let me know.
 This is really just a random experiment.
 It absolutely isn't something I'd recommend using outside of toy examples.
 - Right now the implementation makes fairly liberal use of templates.
 Some people might (quite fairly) not like this.
 It's totally possible to rewrite this in a less general way and make different trade-offs.
 Right now it's possible the current implementation could lead to inflated compile times (a quick [build-bench](https://www.build-bench.com/) investigation shows it takes roughly **1.2x** longer to compile than using `std::unordered_map` on its own - YMMV).
 - The interface is intentionally different to `std::unordered_map` (though there are some similarities).
 As the container does have different characteristics to `std::unordered_map`, certain operations have been renamed (e.g. `add_or_update` instead of `insert_or_assign`) to make it clear this is not just a drop-in replacement.
 The API is designed to align more closely with [handle-vector](https://github.com/pr0g/cpp-handle-container) which this container builds on top of.
 - The interface currently exposes two kinds of iterators (one for key/handle pairs, and one for values).
 It might be possible to only expose value iteration which may simplify the interface while losing some flexibility.
-If you decide to try something similar please do what's right for you, this is just one possible implementation.
+If you decide to try something similar please do what's right for you, this is just one possible approach.
-- There is a fixed overhead of *28 bytes* right now for every element stored in `packed_hashtable_t`.
+- There is a fixed overhead of **28 bytes** right now for every element stored in `packed_hashtable_t`.
 This is fairly large, and is mostly because of the types used in `handle_vector_t`.
   - This breaks down as follows.
     - `20` bytes per element in the `handle_vector_t`.
       - `16` bytes (per internal handles).
       - `4` bytes (per element id).
-    - `8` bytes per element for the `typed_handle_t` stored in the internal `unordered_map`.
+    - `8` bytes per element for the `typed_handle_t` stored in the internal `std::unordered_map`.
   - This number could be brought down significantly by being smarter about the number of bits to use for the handle generation (e.g. Store the generation in the upper 8 or 16 bits of the handle (using an `int32` is overkill and lazy right now...).
 It could also be possible to make the size of the types a compile time option that people select based on the use-case, though this might lead to more template boilerplate and longer compile times... something to definitely experiment with and adjust based on the requirements.
 - There is a smattering of unit tests to verify the core functionality but they are not currently exhaustive (more are planned...).